In the Rainbow

 NZ Lesbian-themed short film Tits on a Bull

 The NZ lesbian-themed short film Tits on a Bull has been released to view for free online.
-It was shown during the 2015 NZ International Film Festival, and film maker Tim Worrall was interviewed for GayNZ.com by Jacqui Stanford.
-Subsequent to Jacqui's article the film has been selected for and screened at a number of prestigious LGBTQ festivals internationally including: Frameline40, The Iris Prize, Inside Out, Outfest, as well as the Side by Side LGBT film festival in Leningrad, Russia.
+It was shown during the 2015 NZ International Film Festival and has been screened at a number of prestigious LGBTQ festivals internationally including: Frameline40, The Iris Prize, Inside Out, Outfest, as well as the Side by Side LGBT film festival in Leningrad, Russia.

 - Lesbian lives on Te Ara, the online Encyclopaedia of New Zealand